 Information Server: a server providing information to discover a target network.
 The information server may be implemented in a Media Independent Information Server but may also be implemented with other standards such as the Access Network Discovery and Selection Function (ANDSF) defined in 3GPP or a server using Access Network Query Protocol (ANQP) defined in IEEE 802.11-2012.

-Originating network PoS: The Point of Service in the network of the Mobile Node’s current Point of Attachment
+originating network PoS: The Point of Service in the network of the Mobile Node’s current Point of Attachment

-Originating radio: the MN’s radio interface that transmits and/or receives over the radio link which the MN currently has established with the originating network
+originating radio: the MN’s radio interface that transmits and/or receives over the radio link which the MN currently has established with the originating network

-Preregistration: preparatory handover signaling (possibly including security establishment) which is accomplished before the handover actually occurs.
+preregistration: preparatory handover signaling (possibly including security establishment) which is accomplished before the handover actually occurs.

-Proxy Information Server: A Server available for mobility signaling between a mobile node and an Information Server via the originating network.
-To the MN, the Proxy Information Server appears to be a virtual information Server of the originating network.
+proxy Information Server: A Server that can assist the mobile node to obtain the required information when a query is made via the originating network.
+To the MN, the Proxy Information Server appears to be an information Server of the originating network.

-Proxy PoA: A service available for mobility signaling between a mobile node and a target point of attachment via the originating network.
-To the MN, the proxy PoA appears to be a virtual point of attachment (PoA) in the target network.
+proxy PoA: An entity that provides service to a mobile node and a target point of attachment via the originating network.
+To the MN, this entity appears to be a point of attachment (PoA) in the target network.
 It enables such services as preregistration of the MN.

-Single radio handover (SRHO): A handover among (possibly heterogeneous) radio access technologies during which a mobile node transmits on only one radio at a time.
+single radio handover (SRHO): A handover among (possibly heterogeneous) radio access technologies during which a mobile node transmits over only one radio link at a time.

-Single radio MIH frame: A packet which may contain the target radio’s PDUs in its payload.
+single radio MIH frame: A packet which may contain the target radio’s PDUs in its payload.

-SRHO-capable node: A MIHF capable node that implements one or more commands from 7.4.30 through 7.4.33.
+SRHO-capable node: An MIHF capable node that implements one or more commands from 7.4.30 through 7.4.33.
 For instance, a mobile node (MN) or PoA is SRHO-capable if it implements MIH_Prereg_Xfer commands.

-Target network PoA: A Point of Attachment in the target network, to which a MN will be attached after a handover has been completed.
+target network PoA: A Point of Attachment in the target network, to which an MN will be attached after a handover has been completed.

-Target network PoS: A Point of Service in the target network of the target Point of Attachment, which will serve a Mobile Node after a handover has been completed.
+target network PoS: A Point of Service in the target network of the target Point of Attachment, which will serve a Mobile Node after a handover has been completed.

-Target radio: the MN’s radio interface that will transmit and/or receive over the radio link which, after handover, the MN will have established with the target network.
+target radio: the MN’s radio interface that will transmit and/or receive over the radio link which, after handover, the MN will have established with the target network.

 Abbreviations and Acronyms